-I authored two Python modules that make it easier to use geospatial Python from within your PostgreSQL database.
+I wrote and maintain two Python modules that make it easier to use geospatial Python from within your PostgreSQL database.

 plpygis